• Skip to primary navigation

 We’d recommend keeping a load of spices – whole and powdered – in your spice drawer.

 Not just because having a full spice rack makes us happy like you wouldn’t believe, but they’re very useful too, of course!
 And you’d be surprised at how quickly they run out when you’re cooking vegan Indian recipes.
-Here’s where we would start, lots of recipes use these spices as a base:
+Here are the basics:

 Ground spices: